Local Control Accountability Plan (LCAP)

 - Attend Senior Night Events

-Grossmont Secondary School strongly encourages stakeholder participation and engagement in the LCAP process.
+Grossmont Secondary School strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.